By Mark Dunleavy, Managing Director UK at Informatica

 In many cases, one of the biggest threats to an organisation’s data is the people it employs.
 Recent research revealed that for nearly half (48%) of senior IT professionals in the UK, sensitive personal data contained in their company’s databases and applications has been compromised or stolen by a malicious insider.
 60% also agreed that the inevitability of a data breach in the Cloud is such that it is likely to have happened already or will happen in the future.
 Preventative measures can be taken, including the likes of data encryption and data masking solutions.
 In order to know the right route to take organisations need to fully understand the impact of a breach to their business, along with the likelihood of it happening, so that the right measures can be taken.

 When managing large amounts of information the cheapest option is often to take data in a datacentre and put it in the Cloud – the return on investment is instantaneous.
-However, the worry for companies is that they have lost control over data security.
-However, it is worth bearing in mind that the service providers managing these datacentres will be experts in data security; more so than those within a business who may count data security as part of their wider responsibilities.
+However, the worry for companies is that they have lost control over data privacy and security.
+However, it is worth bearing in mind that the service providers managing these datacentres will be experts in data security; more so than those within a business who may count data privacy and security as part of their wider responsibilities.
 This is where the need for robust service level agreements (SLAs) comes in.
 As organisations educate themselves to better understand and articulate their data security needs, Cloud providers will in turn be able to provide a tailored service, backed up with an SLA that puts concerns at rest.

 As technology continues to advance, so too do the threats that exist for both company and customer data.
 Criminals continue to get smarter, so this is no time to sit back.
 The organisations most likely to avoid the data security pitfalls, in and out of the Cloud, will be those that think ahead to the next challenge and avoid becoming an easy target.